Eun424/eun424.github.io/README.md

 2. Use the contact form to send inquiries (form validation in place).

 ### License
-This project is licensed under the MIT License.
+This project is licensed under DIV

 ### Acknowledgements
 Inspired by the Developers in Vogue Tech Accelerator Program.